ShinyACash/The-Hunt-2.0/README.md

 WASD to move

-NOTE: The pause menu is a bit glitchy sometimes so the buttons might not work, pls use the buttons corresponding to that.
+NOTE: The pause menu is a bit glitchy sometimes so the clickable might not work, pls use the buttons corresponding to that.